aporat/opsworks-php-cookbooks/README.md

 opsworks-php-cookbooks
 ==================================

-AWS OpsWorks custom layer with support for PHP 7.1 and php application deployment from a private git repository.
+AWS OpsWorks custom layer with support for PHP 7.4 and php application deployment from a private git repository.
-The project also contains a centos 7 virtual machine using Vagrant that emulate Amazon Linux AMI environment.
+The project also contains an Amazon Linux virtual machine using Vagrant that emulate Amazon Linux AMI environment.

 Please make sure to read opsworks user guide before using these cookbooks http://docs.aws.amazon.com/opsworks/latest/userguide/chef-12-linux.html